 Your baby’s got a good healthy pair of fresh eyes and their vision goes through many milestones in their first year of life.
-Find out below the milestones of your baby’s vision and learn how to accommodate to your baby’s developing vision.
+Find out below the timeline milestones of your infant’s vision development and learn how to accommodate your infant’s developing vision.

 Being cautious of your food intake is critical as the food you ingest is your baby’s main source of nourishment.
 Be sure to talk to your doctor before taking any medicine or supplements during your pregnancy.

 Congrats!
 Your baby is born!
 A baby’s vision changes and goes through many developmental milestones in the first year.
 At birth, your baby will have 20/400 vision, thus giving them blurry vision.
 So don’t fret if your baby isn’t making eye contact with you.
 Also, at this time, your baby can only see in black and white.

 At the start, infants are unable to focus on objects that are more than 8-10 inches (20-25 cm) away from their faces.
 By 8 weeks, as their retinas develop, your baby’s pupils widen and they can see light and dark ranges and patterns.
 Large shapes and bright colors may begin to attract their attention too.
 While your baby will begin to focus on an object right in front of them, they may still prefer to focus on brightly coloured objects further away.

 As your baby approaches his/her 4th month, he/she will develop clearer visual acuity.
 Your baby should also be able to follow moving objects and reach for objects he or she sees.
 Furthermore, your baby should be able to shift their gaze from one object to another without tilting their head.